 In these circumstances, lower correlations to the traditional asset classes in a balanced portfolio make alternatives a powerful diversification tool that can boost returns and also reduce portfolio risk.

 Portfolio risk vs. single-asset risk

-While alternatives are riskier than stocks or bonds on a standalone basis, the measure inventors need to pay attention to and manage is overall portfolio risk.
+While alternatives are riskier than stocks or bonds on a standalone basis, the measure investors need to pay attention to and manage, is overall portfolio risk.

 Lower investment requirements for liquid alts enable investors with modest portfolios to access multiple types of alternative investments for much less than the minimum needed for most traditional alternative opportunities.
 The ability to diversify within the alts component of a portfolio allows for some risk mitigation while still maximizing potential returns.

 Risk is an inherent part of investing, and the potential for higher returns always translates to higher risk.
 Investors need to determine how much risk they’re comfortable taking on and structure their portfolios with this threshold in mind.

 Liquidity is extremely important when it comes to evaluating alternative investments.
 Traditional alternative assets such as infrastructure and private equity are usually quite illiquid, which makes them unsuitable for anyone who plans to draw income from their portfolio.
 It’s also a concern because it means investors will be unable to exit the investment if their financial situation or the prospects for the investment change.

 The advent of liquid alts means that investors can now access alternatives with the ability to exit the investment.
 Liquidity options are laid out in the offering documents and will vary, but many now permit daily or quarterly redemptions.
 And these can usually only be altered with unitholder approval.